1987–88 Arsenal F.C. season: Season summary

 Arsenal had agreed an £850,000 deal for Leicester City striker Alan Smith two months before the end of the previous season, although he had remained on loan back at the East Midlands club until the end of the campaign.
 Smith finished as Arsenal's top scorer in his first season at the club, finding the net 16 times in all competitions.
+Charlie Nicholas, meanwhile, fell into Arsenal obscurity.
+After playing in the first three matches, he exclusively featured for the reserves before being sold to Aberdeen in January of 1988.

 A new signing at the start of the season was Nigel Winterburn, who arrived from Wimbledon to fill the right-back position left vacant by the sale of Viv Anderson to Manchester United.
-Thomas started the 1987/88 season at right back but his athleticism and passing ability soon brought a move to central midfield.
+Michael Thomas started the 1987/88 season at right back but his athleticism and passing ability soon brought a move to central midfield.
 From January 1988 Winterburn, the left-footed defender initially had to settle for the right-back role.
 Later signings at the club, were defender Lee Dixon in January 1988, who started in six matches as right-back, as well as winger Brian Marwood in March 1988, who started in four before the end of the season.

 Arsenal were in a great run of form when they travelled to The Dell to face Southampton on 9 April 1988.
-Arsenal were unbeaten in eight league games and, even though they were missing Tony Adams and David O’Leary, Southampton won 4-2.
-All the talk was centred on Southampton’s new star, Alan Shearer who, at 17 years and 240 days, and broke Jimmy Greaves’ record of the youngest player to score a hat-trick in the English top flight.
+Arsenal were unbeaten in eight league games and, even though they were missing Tony Adams and David O’Leary, Southampton won 4–2.
+All the talk was centred on Southampton's new star, Alan Shearer who, at 17 years and 240 days, and broke Jimmy Greaves’ record of the youngest player to score a hat-trick in the English top flight.
 It had also been 21 years since a player had scored a hat-trick on his full debut in English football.